Loudspeaker system NL Latest change 2023-03-07

 Elektor-Labs an article written by me about the Bass unit of

-this system will appear.
+this system was published.
 The Elektor editors have asked me to

 write about the whole system.
 You wil find it here:

 with as most important properties: